 Since travel in 2020 is, well, less than in years past, I’ve been working hard this simmer to revamp my blog, find some holes to fill in my content, and write a series of travel books!
 One of the spaces I needed to fill was definitely Nova Scotia and Prince Edward Island in Canada.
-I went there with my mom and younger brother a few years ago, and I realized I definitely needed to update the content from that trip!
-So here’s the first of several posts coming your way about Halifax and PEI!
+Here is everything you need to know before you visit this unique island!

 You will hear locals and visitors alike refer to Prince Edward Island as PEI!
 You will also see this reference when their world-famous mussels are on the menu.
 Always get the PEI mussels!

 You can certainly visit PEI year-round, but their primary summer season is July-August.
 You will find the most businesses and attractions open in that two month timeframe, but many businesses are also open year round, possibly with limited hours.
 Winters can be quite cold and long-lasting, but June-September will be your best bet for nice weather and long days!

 Keep reading: What to Know Before You Visit Canada

 You Can Get in for Free, but Must Pay to Leave!

 It’s true.
 You can take the ferry from Caribou, Nova Scotia, or drive across the Confederation Bridge.
 Either will be free to get onto PEI, but the ferry till be $70 CAD to go back from PEI to Caribou; the Confederation Bridge will be $50 CAD.